 If you have symptoms that might suggest vaginal cancer, your doctor will talk to you about the issues you’re experiencing, followed by a pelvic exam or Pap test to check for infection with HPV, which can cause vaginal cancer.
 If those tests suggest further investigation, the doctor may refer you for additional tests, including:

 - Colposcopy: an exam using a special kind of magnifying device called a Colposcope into the vagina.
 The Colposcope is then used to examine the lining of the vagina closely for abnormal cells.

 - Biopsy: in which a small sample of tissue is removed so it can be checked for cancer

 - Imaging tests: Which may include x-rays, CT scans, PET scans or MRI.

 As a leading provider of advanced gynecologic care, Hoag treats more women than any other hospital in Orange County.
 Trust Hoag for your gynecologic cancer treatment.
-For the sixth consecutive year, U.S. News & World Report’s 2022-2023 Best Hospitals Rankings named Hoag Newport Beach one of the best hospitals in the nation for obstetrics and gynecology.
+For the seventh consecutive year, U.S. News & World Report’s 2023-2024 Best Hospitals Rankings named Hoag Memorial Hospital Presbyterian in Newport Beach the highest-ranked hospital in Orange County.